Link State Operation – Exclusive Explanation

 Building a Link state database (LSDB)

-After the exchange of LSAs, each router builds a topology table or link-state database (LSDB) placing themselves in the root position.
-This database holds all the information about the topology of the network.
+After exchanging LSAs, each router builds a topology table or link-state database (LSDB) and places itself in the root position.
+This database holds all information about the network’s topology.

 SPF Tree

-After building a Link State database on all the routers the routing protocol executes the SPF Algorithm (Dijkstra‘s algorithm) The SPF algorithm creates the SPF tree for each router on the bases of LSDB.
-The SPF tree included each possible path to the destination with its cost.
+After building a Link State database on all the routers, the routing protocol executes the SPF Algorithm (Dijkstra’s algorithm).
+The SPF algorithm creates the SPF tree for each router based on LSDB.
+The SPF tree includes each possible path to the destination with its cost.
 The figure below illustrates the SPF tree.

 Forwarding Database

-From the SPF tree, the best paths are inserted into the routing table also known as forwarding database and the router made routing decisions on the bases of entries in the routing table.
+From the SPF tree, the best paths are inserted into the routing table, also known as the forwarding database, and the router makes routing decisions based on entries in the routing table.